uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 logins and some activity statistics are also tracked on a member's profile.

-Once a member has modified any of the editable attributes, the ``Update Profile`` button must be clicked to save the changes.
+Click the ``Update Profile`` button, once all modifications have been made, to save the changes.
 The page will then refresh with the newly saved information, as well as indicate how many fields were updated and how many fields were not updated.

 Other Personal Details
 ----------------------